 - Prices for many products have been going up and should rise again in April when new second-quarter contracts are signed.

 I believe this relative strength and optimism is being driven by trends and forces I highlighted earlier in the year: 5G equipment and handset demand, inventory restocking, memory market recovery, China localization, Chinese semiconductor development, and migrating supply chains.
 The only area that looks dubious to me is the auto market, but that could change dramatically if China stimulus comes through.
 My bottom line: I think COVID-19 is having a sharp, but likely a fairly short-lived, impact on business in Asia “tech land.”

-NEW Update on Currencies – Euro and US Dollar Uncertainties
+Update on Currencies – Euro and US Dollar Uncertainties